Provider Resources on Project 112/SHAD

 At VA’s request, the Department of Defense (DoD) developed fact sheets for each Project 112/SHAD test, which include information on the test dates, location, agent/stimulant used and whether DoD has provided VA the roster of personnel involved.

 - Research on health effects of Project SHAD

 To date, there is no clear evidence of specific, long-term health problems associated with participation in Project SHAD.
-VA is sponsoring a follow-up to the Institute of Medicine Study, Long-Term Health Effects of Participation in Project SHAD, expected to be available in 2015.
+VA is sponsoring a follow-up to the Health and Medicine Division (formally known as the Institute of Medicine) of the National Academy of Sciences, Engineering, and Medicine, Long-Term Health Effects of Participation in Project SHAD, expected to be available in 2015.